 While this is all great, it is good to help teach your kids how to do this themselves.
 My kids are very visual.
 They will do everything they see on a sign or a list much more frequently than they do if they have to remember on their own (or even if mom has to tell them).

-For this reason, I created a printable after school checklist.
-It is a simple way for them to remember what they need to do when they get home from school and make mom’s life a little easier.
+The printable checklist is a simple way to help kids remember what they need to do when they get home from school and make mom’s life a little easier.
 We have ours hanging up in our pantry.
-They see it and reminded every day when they grab their snack, so they remember everything they need to do.
+This way, they see it when they grab their snack, so they remember everything they need to do.

 It really makes our afternoons so much better!
-Here are ways to help ensure your own kids use this checklist:
+Here are ways to help ensure your kids use this after-school checklist:

-- Laminate and attach it to the refrigerator with magnets.
+- Laminate and attach it to the refrigerator with adhesive magnets.

 - Print out copies and give them a new one to use every single day (I’d print in black and white to save money on printer ink).

-Whatever you do, try to set a regular routine for your kids.
-They need to know what comes next and it really helps reduce stress (and even tears)!!
+Whatever you do, try to set a routine for your kids.
+They need to know what comes next, and it really helps reduce stress (and even tears)!!